Affiliate Marketing Vs Dropshipping? Which Is More Profitable in 2024?

 Dropshipping can be a very profitable business, but it shouldn’t be considered a ‘get rich quick’ scheme.
 It typically has low-profit margins compared to traditional retail, with the average dropshipper making between 20-30 per cent profit from each sale.
 You can increase your profit margins by dropshipping more high-ticket items or increasing your prices, but the real key is market research.
 Knowing exactly what products are in demand, for who and where, is crucial to being successful at dropshipping, no matter whether you choose an inexpensive product or a high-ticket item.

 The good news is that ecommerce is thriving, across every business.
 People are more likely to buy products online than ever before, and it’s never been easier to sell online.
-The dropshipping industry is estimated to be worth $197 billion, up 53 per cent from 2020.
+The global dropshipping market was valued at $351.8 billion as of 2024, a 23.6 per cent increase from the year prior.
+Experts predict a 24.39 per cent average annual growth rate of dropshipping between 2020 and 2026, when the industry is projected to surpass $500 billion.
 With online shopping showing no signs of stopping, it seems like a promising investment.

 How to find dropshipping opportunities and get started